elastic/e2e-testing/README.md

         - vSphere
 1. A [collection of utilities and helpers used in tests](../internal).

+> If you want to start writing E2E tests, please jump to our quickstart guide [here](./e2e/QUICKSTART.md).

 ## Building

 This project utilizes `goreleaser` to build the cli binaries for all supported